Thomas Fremantle (Royal Navy officer): Companion of Nelson

 At Nelson's request, Fremantle was a companion and junior officer when he was detached to Italy in 1796.
 They wreaked havoc along the Italian coastline and evacuated British and royalist civilians to Corsica when the French army invaded.
 They took coastal positions and raided shore installations, capturing the island of Elba.
 One of the British refugees whom Fremantle rescued from Livorno was the 18-year-old Catholic Betsey Wynne, daughter of Richard Wynne (from the Anglo-Venetian Wynne family, acquainted with Casanova) and Camille de Royer.
 Fremantle married Betsey that year, with Prince Augustus as his best man.
-The same year he was embroiled in an engagement with Spanish gunboats off Cadiz, again under Nelson, and the next year he was with him at the disastrous Battle of Tenerife, where both were grievously wounded in the arm.
+The same year he was embroiled in an engagement with Spanish gunboats off Cádiz, again under Nelson, and the next year he was with him at the disastrous Battle of Tenerife, where both were grievously wounded in the arm.
 Nelson's was amputated; Fremantle's survived, but he never regained full use of it.

 While convalescing at home, Fremantle honed his theories of successful command at sea, shown by several proposals he sent to the Admiralty concerning the judgement of petty disciplinary actions on board ship.
 Although these were rejected, they would later be used as models when the disciplinary system was revised in the 1850s.
 A very popular officer with his men, his contemporaries and the public alike, Fremantle did not remain at home long.
 When Nelson took command of the Channel Fleet, Fremantle joined him in August 1800 as commander of the ship of the line HMS Ganges.
 With this ship he received further accolades for his service at the Battle of Copenhagen in 1801.
 He also dabbled in politics, standing unsuccessfully for the constituency of Sandwich in 1802, then winning it in 1806.

-Sent to Ireland and then Ferrol in 1803 and 1804, Fremantle was given the massive 98-gun HMS Neptune in May 1805 and attached to the Cadiz blockade, ready for Nelson's assumption of command later that year.
+Sent to Ireland and then Ferrol in 1803 and 1804, Fremantle was given the massive 98-gun HMS Neptune in May 1805 and attached to the Cádiz blockade, ready for Nelson's assumption of command later that year.
 At the Battle of Trafalgar that October, Neptune was third in Nelson's division.
 He cut the Combined Fleet shortly after HMS Victory did, and ploughing past the wrecked Bucentaure engaged the massive Santissima Trinidad.
 The fighting left Neptune with 44 casualties and the outnumbered Spanish ship with over 300.
 Relatively undamaged, Neptune was able to tow the shattered Victory back to Gibraltar and Fremantle profited by taking the chapel silver from the big Spanish ship, which he used to adorn his home.